-The distribution of the preliminary budget is limited.
-However, in accordance with Government Code ("GC") sec.
-56381, the proposed and final budgets will be distributed to all local agencies and the County Administrative Officer.
+In accordance with Government Code ("GC") sec.
+56381, the final budget has been distributed to all local agencies and the County Administrative Officer.

 Overview of Budget Process

 GC section 56381(a) states, "The commission shall adopt annually, following noticed public hearings, a proposed budget by May 1 and final budget by June 15.
 At a minimum, the proposed and final budget shall be equal to the budget adopted for the previous fiscal year unless the commission finds that reduced staffing or program costs will nevertheless allow the commission to fulfill the purposes and programs of this chapter."